-Small Game Licenses - All animals hunted with a small game license, including unclassified wildlife, may be hunted with a small game authorization number (except wild turkey and western Washington pheasant) until the valid license and tags have been received in the mail.
+Small Game Licenses - All animals hunted with a small game license, including unclassified wildlife, may be hunted with a small game authorization number until the valid license and tags have been received in the mail.

 Migratory Bird Validation - All migratory birds may be hunted with a small game authorization number that includes a migratory bird validation until the valid license is received in the mail.
 A federal migratory bird stamp is required for hunters 16 years and older to hunt ducks and geese.